Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Result Analysis

 \subsection{RQ4: Comparison with baselines via human study}

 \textbf{Method.} Based on the findings of the recent study by Sun et al.~\cite{sun2023automatic}, the current automatic performance evaluation measures cannot be used to effectively assess the quality of comments generated by LLMs.
 To alleviate this construct threat, we perform a human study to further assess the effectiveness of our proposed approach {\tool}.
 In our human study, we mainly follow the methodology used by previous studies for source code summarization~\cite{mu2022automatic,roy2021reassessing}.
 Specifically, we recruit five participants, who have at least three years of experience in smart contract development and maintenance.
 These participants are senior researchers or developers, who are not co-authors of our study.
 We employed the same sampling method used in RQ2 and finally randomly selected 340 smart contract code snippets in the test set.
 For each smart contract code, we show the participants the ground-truth comments and the comments generated by four different approaches.
 To guarantee a fair comparison, the participants do not know which approach generates the comment.
 Later, we allowed the participants to use the Internet to facilitate understanding the target smart contract codes if there exist concepts or codes that they are unfamiliar with.
+Before they participated in our human study, we ensured that all involved participants received a comprehensive tutorial.
+This process was designed to familiarize each participant with both the task expectations and the evaluation measures at hand.
+This training aimed to mitigate the risk of inherent biases and inconsistency in their assessments.
 Finally, we require each participant to evaluate only 20 smart contract codes in a half-day to avoid biases caused by fatigue.
 Each participant is asked to rate the generated four comments from three perspectives.

 \begin{itemize} \item \textbf{Similarity.} This perspective reflects the similarity between the generated smart code comments and the ground-truth comments. \item \textbf{Naturalness.} This perspective reﬂects the ﬂuency of generated smart contract comments from grammar. \item \textbf{Informativeness.} This perspective reﬂects the information richness of the generated smart contract comments. \end{itemize}